SiobhanP1/community-garden/README.md

 * The image of the [man and woman gardening](https://www.pexels.com/ko-kr/photo/7658795/) on the home page was taken from [Pexels](http://www.pexels.com).
 * The image of the [small boy watering](https://unsplash.com/photos/ffJ8Qa0VQU0) on the Our Story page was taken from [Unsplash](http://www.unsplash.com).
 * The image of the [woman gardening](https://www.pexels.com/ko-kr/photo/7658811/) on the Our Story page was taken from [Pexels](http://www.pexels.com).

-### Code

-* Mentor Rohit Sharma suggested the use of `<form class="form-container" method="get" action="confirmation.html">` to connect the confirmation page to the subscribe form on the Contact Us page.